earthcomputing/bjackson-trace-analyzer/README.md

 ## Alan's Master Orchestrator:

-The Master Orchestrator (TMO), which lives outside the ECCF (i.e. on the Internet) makes requests of the CellAgent whose "border port" is connected to the Internet (and which has properly authenticated and authorized the TMO.
+The Master Orchestrator (TMO), which lives outside the ECCF (i.e. on the Internet) makes requests of the CellAgent whose "border port" is connected to the Internet (and which has properly authenticated and authorized the TMO).
 In the "toy scenario" performed by the simulation, TMO requests the creation of 2 "stacked trees" using a pair of related GVM equations.
 The effect is that one cell is selected to be the 'client', and all other cells in the datacenter are to be come "hello world servers" (or if you prefer owners of indpendent holders of parts of a sharded K/V store object space).

 Once the "hello client" and "hello world servers" are 'launched', the client sends a message (request, leafward) to the set of servers, which then each send a message back (response, rootward) to the client.